Zimbabwean dollar (2019–2024): Exchange rates

-By March 2020, an attempt was made to peg the so-called Zimdollar at US$1 = 25 RTGS$, but inflation continued and this effort was abandoned.
+By March 2020, an attempt was made to peg the Zimdollar at US$1 = 25 RTGS$, but inflation continued and this effort was abandoned.

 Annual inflation in the period ending July 2020 was 837.53% as reported by ZIMSTAT.

 The exchange rate is determined by the forces of supply and demand on an auction market the Reserve Bank of Zimbabwe set up along with the announcement of the RTGS dollar.
 The market is called Interbank Foreign Currency Exchange Market and is made up of banks and bureaux de change.

-A new weekly auction of foreign currency was set up in late June 2020 by the Reserve Bank of Zimbabwe to attempt to curb the rampant inflation which had driven the Zimdollar down to US$1 = 80 Zimdollars.
+In late June 2020 the Reserve Bank of Zimbabwe launched a new weekly auction of foreign currency, to try to curb the rampant inflation which had driven the Zimdollar down to US$1 = 80 Zimdollars.
 Inflation continued for the Zimdollar, and by May 2022, it was "officially quoted at 165.94 against the U.S. dollar while sliding continuously on the black market, where it is [was] currently trading between 330 and 400 to the US dollar."
 In an attempt to stop additional speculation in the Zimdollar, in May 2022, the Treasury ordered banks to stop lending, to be effective immediately.

 In July 2022 the Reserve Bank of Zimbabwe announced the introduction of official gold coins into the market "as a store of value".
 The gold coins are called "Mosi-oa-Tunya", and they are expected to be sold for either Zimdollars or United States dollars at rates based upon the prevailing international price of gold plus the costs of production.
+On 12 February 2024, the Finance Minister of Zimbabwe, Mthuli Ncube, said the Zimbabwean dollar could have its exchange rate linked to gold.
+In this case, it would be the only country in the world with the gold standard.

+On 5 April 2024, the Reserve Bank of Zimbabwe announced a new currency to be introduced on 8 April, called Zimbabwean Gold (ZiG), backed by a basket of reserves comprising foreign currency and precious metals (mainly gold).
+Zimbabweans were given 21 days to convert their cash into ZiG.

+The Zimbabwean dollar experienced rapid depreciation before its replacement.
+Between 2 May and 17 June 2023, it depreciated by about 83%, from Z$1,070.42 to Z$6,351.50 against the US dollar, at the official exchange rate.
+On 30 January 2024, it weakened past Z$10,000 per US dollar, and on 22 March 2024, it dropped below Z$20,000 per US dollar.
+On 5 April 2024, it hit Z$30,000 per US dollar, the same day the new currency was announced.